NullifyDev/Sphere-Runtime/README.md

 ## Where to find me
-To keep yourself up to date with my language, please head over to [r/ProgrammingLanguages](https://discord.gg/MWjdg6GXRn) discord server within the `#sphere` channel under `PROJECTS Q-Y` Category
+To keep yourself up to date with my language, please head over to [r/ProgrammingLanguages](https://discord.gg/MWjdg6GXRn) discord server within the `#sphere` channel under `PROJECTS Q-Y` Category<br>
-I also have a Discord [community server](https://discord.gg/FQuqQTXhhm)
+I also have a [Discord community server](https://discord.gg/FQuqQTXhhm)